Crush (Mandy Moore song)

 "Crush" is a song by American singer and actress Mandy Moore from her second studio album, Mandy Moore (2001).
 It was the album's second single, following "In My Pocket".
 Released in September 2001, it peaked at number 35 on the US Billboard Mainstream Top 40 chart and at number 25 in Australia.

 Commercial performance

 In the United States, "Crush" did not enter the Billboard Hot 100 but appeared on the Billboard Mainstream Top 40 chart, debuting at number 35 and spending five weeks on the chart.
 In Australia, "Crush" debuted and peaked at number 25 on the ARIA Singles Chart, becoming Mandy Moore's fifth single to enter the chart.
 It left the chart from number 49, spending a total of seven weeks in the top 50.

 Music video

 The song's music video, directed by Chris Applebaum, features Moore singing with her band in an apartment.
 Then, it switches to different places where Moore is, including a bedroom, a purple room, a jungle-themed living room and a bathtub where Moore submerges.
 The video ends with Moore wearing a replica of the jacket Michael Jackson wears in the "Thriller" music video.
-The music video reached at number one spot of the MTV's Total Request Live In 2001.